 Plants-based diet is the new trend!
 The yogic diet has always focused on eating a vegetarian or vegan diet for many centuries.
 On the other hand, the Western world, has been conditioned to consume a meat derived diet that has been proven many times that many ailments can be caused from consuming a diet that is high in saturated fats.
 A diet that is dense, is harmful for absorption and for properly digesting the food, which sits in the gut for up to 48 hours.
 This can also create a lethargic system mentally and physically.

-What you eat affects you!
-It gives health and happiness.
-Yoga promises to keep your mind, body, and soul unified.
-So, whatever you eat affects your body and resultantly makes changes in your body.
-Yoga practice does not end on the mat; its core purpose is to make you whole and gives you a sense of oneness.
-Yogis assume that meat consumption declines your emotional and physical health, and they perceive that a plant-based diet is the best approach for yogis.
+What you eat affects you entirely.
+There is a saying that says ” you are what you eat”.
+This is so true.
+A light diet keeps you light, fresh and energized all day and everyday!
+Whatever you eat affects your body.
+What I enjoy about yoga is that practicing yoga does not end on the mat; its core purpose is to make you whole and to give you a sense of oneness.
+Yogis have known for some time that meat consumption declines your emotional and physical health, and that a plant-based diet is the best approach for yogis and everyone else.

-- A plant-based diet has a lower risk of severe diseases like heart disease, cancer, etc. It gives you health and regulates your body metabolism.
+- A plant-based diet has a lower risk of severe diseases like heart disease, cancer, diabetes and more.

-- Eating vegetables makes you healthy and gives you essential vitamins, minerals, and proteins.
+- Eating vegetables creates a healthy glow and gives you essential vitamins, minerals, and proteins.

-- Apart from meat foods, they can also cook instantly and is healthy for all ages.
+- Vegetables are quick and easy to prepare and cook and is healthy for all ages.

 - Healthy eating and integrating activity, meditation, yoga, energy healing will lead to inner balance and peace.
 A healthy and light diet, lightens your day!

 Yoga practitioners try to live by this yogic philosophy principle: The three Gunas; Sattva, Tamas and Rajas